- Why Sharetru?

 The AICPA first announced the SOC framework in 2011 as a structure for enabling “CPAs to report on security, availability, processing integrity, privacy or confidentiality.”
 The framework has evolved over time in response to the shifting cybersecurity needs of organizations in different sectors.
 Then, in 2017, the AICPA established the Trust Services Criteria which is used in attestation and consulting engagements for the evaluation and reporting on the controls related to the privacy of information (and the systems the information is stored on).

-The SOC framework neatly divides organizations into three different reporting levels.
-These three different levels come accompanied by different requirements.
-Here’s a look at the three reporting levels, the reports’ intended audiences, plus the benefits of SOC compliance at each level:
+The SOC framework neatly divides organizations into three different reporting types.
+These three different types come accompanied by different requirements.
+Here’s a look at the three reporting types, the reports’ intended audiences, plus the benefits of SOC compliance at each one:

 The SOC framework wasn’t intended to create tasks for organizations to complete.
 Rather, it was initially created as a public service that would actually create benefits for the organizations that followed it.
 The SOC framework was designed to: